jkoan/prometeus-gasmeter/README.md

 ### Potential Future features
 - Auto ajustment of trigger values

+## Howto setup WIFI
+1) To setup your WIFI's copy the data/wifi-sample.txt to data/wifi.txt
+2) Put SSID and Password in Lines following each other
+3) Build and Upload the Sketch
+4) Build and upload the SPI-FS

 ## TODOs
 - Move Schmittigger and Button implentation into own Class and only call update() on it in loop